patricio-gutierrez/my-notes/unix-linux/linux.md

 - rsync = Utility for efficiently transferring and synchronizing files within the same computer or to a remote computer by comparing the modification time and size of files.
 - DNS = Domain Name System.
 - NTP = Network Time Protocol.
+- Chronyd = Time Sync Protocol better than NTP.
+- Timedatectl = Time Sync Protocol better than Chronyd (**Actual One**).
+- Sendmail = send and receive mail through your server.
+- httpd = Web Server.
+- rsyslog = Generate logs or collect logs from other servers.

 ## Network Commands